DrShahidMustafa/DMLSlicer/README.md

 ### How can I invoke Slic3r using the command line?

-The command line  instruction is     DMLSlic3r --export-svg  example.stl --load  example.ini
+The command line  instruction is     DMLSlicer --export-svg  example.stl --load  example.ini